voedger/voedger-internals/rsch/20241217-p2p/README.md

 2. **Node Failure/Recovery**: The system demonstrated resilience by reallocating tasks when a node went offline.
 However, tasks did not automatically move back to the recovered node.
 3. **Go Router Architecture**: For efficient inter-service communication, a custom Go router can be designed using Docker’s overlay network.
 This router would monitor service endpoints (e.g., via service discovery) and route requests accordingly.

-**Significance and Contributions**
-This research highlights Docker Swarm’s strengths—high availability and simplicity—while also underscoring the limitations regarding automatic task rebalancing.
-It provides a foundation for implementing additional scripts or automation layers to maintain more even workloads in a P2P cluster.

 **Closing Remarks**
 Ultimately, organizations leveraging Docker Swarm for P2P clusters should plan for **manual or automated interventions** to achieve even load distribution.
 This approach ensures business continuity without sacrificing the simplicity that draws many to Docker Swarm in the first place.